 Mary, Fiona and her mother would be preparing food and a fire and blankets as it was clear there were going to be casualties from the ship.
 They would be the first to help out if things went wrong.
 Which some minutes later they did… they saw two souls fall from the great ship as it finally floundered and went down.
 The villagers watched in horror as the two men were washed towards the shore… They finally arrived, gasping and spluttering.
 The waves were unforgiving – high swells and the winds just seemed to get stronger.
 The Girona was the pride of the Spanish fleet known as the Armada, having set out for Plymouth from A Coruna in north west Spain with 1300 souls on board.
 In charge was Duke Medina Sidonia, not a seaman by trade but a Spanish grandee, Don Alonso de Guzman El Bueno, 7th Duke of Medina Sidonia.
 King Felipe had insisted on his appointment to the post as he was a favourite at the Spanish court.
 This was now of no consequence to the poor souls on board.
 They were all at risk of drowning.

 The first four chapters will be critiqued by the Irish Writers Centre in January and February 2019.

-Meanwhile, you can get a flavour of the next book, “The Battle for Brough Bay” due out on Lulu just as soon as Kate has finished looking at it. www.dunnethead.co.uk
+Meanwhile, you can get a flavour of the next book, “The Battle for Brough Bay” due out on Lulu just as soon as I can get it into Lulu. www.dunnethead.co.uk